Kullback-Leibler aggregation and misspecified generalized linear models: Optimal rates of aggregation

 \section{Optimal rates of aggregation}

-In Section~\ref{sec:mainUB}, we have derived upper bounds for the excess-risk both in expectation and with high probability under appropriate conditions.
+In Section~\ref{secmainUB}, we have derived upper bounds for the excess-risk both in expectation and with high probability under appropriate conditions.
 The bounds in expectation can be summarized as follows.
-For each $\Lambda \in \{\cV, \Lambda_1(1), \R^M\}$, there exits an estimator $T_n$ such that
+For a given $\Lambda\subseteq\R^M$, there exists an estimator $T_n$ such that its excess-KL satisfies

 where $C>0$ and